jweiland-net/weather2/Documentation/AdministratorManual/Upgrade/Index.rst

 #.
 Open the scheduler module
 #.
 Edit all tasks from type :code:`Call openweathermap.org api`.
 Directly save them after the click on edit.
 You don´t need to change any fields inside here.
 #.
 Remove all tasks from type :code:`Get regions from Deutscher Wetterdienst`.
 They should have a red background because they no longer exist.
 #.
-Either create a `dwd weather cell record manually <Create warn cells manually_>`_ OR create a task from type `Get warn cell records from Deutscher Wetterdienst` set it as single and execute it one time.
+Either create a `dwd weather cell record manually <create-warn-cells-manually>`_ OR create a task from type `Get warn cell records from Deutscher Wetterdienst` set it as single and execute it one time.
 #.
 Edit all tasks from type `Get weather alerts from Deutscher Wetterdienst` and select the cities/locations you want to fetch.
 Then save those tasks.
 #.
 Edit all Plugins from list_type :code:`weather2_weatheralert` (Weather Alerts) and select the cities/locations you want to display.
 Also check out the new setting :code:`Show preliminary information`.
 #.
 Clear frontend caches.